Joaquín Benoit: Washington Nationals

 On February 21, 2018, the Washington Nationals signed Benoit to a one-year deal.
 He elected free agency on October 29.

 Pitching style

-Benoit features three pitches.
-He throws a mid-90s fastball, a mid-80s slider, and a low-80s changeup that he will throw at any time in the count.
-Benoit owes much of his success to his ability to limit batting average on balls in play and maintain a high strand rate.
+Benoit featured three pitches.
+He threw a mid-90s fastball, a mid-80s slider, and a low-80s changeup that he would throw at any time in the count.
+Benoit owed much of his success to his ability to limit batting average on balls in play and maintain a high strand rate.